-Metric/Indicator Baseline/Actual Outcome Expected Outcome Parent & Family Engagement: California School Parent Survey LCFF Priority 3 The percentage of parents who "Strongly agree or agree" with "This school encourages me to be an active partner with the school in educating my child."
-The percentage of parents who "Strongly agree or agree" with "This school encourages me to be an active partner with the school in educating my child."
-The Goal is to increase to 7%.
-Source: California School Parent Survey, California School Climate Health and Learning Surveys (CalSCHLS) Spring 2024 Source: California School Parent Survey, California School Climate Health and Learning Surveys (CalSCHLS) Spring 2025 Parent & Family Engagement: California School Staff Survey LCFF Priority 3 The percentage of staff who "strongly agree or agree" with "School is welcoming to and facilitates parent involvement."
-The percentage of staff who "strongly agree or agree" with "School is welcoming to and facilitates parent involvement."
+Metric/Indicator Baseline/Actual Outcome Expected Outcome LCFF Priority 3: Parent & Family Engagement: LCAP Parent Survey The percentage of parents who responded favorably to the question: "This school encourages parents to be an active partner with the school in educating my child."
+95% Source: LCAP Parent Survey Winter 2024-25 The percentage of parents who responded favorably to the question: "This school encourages parents to be an active partner with the school in educating my child."
+98% Source: LCAP Parent Survey Winter 2025-26 LCFF Priority 3: Parent & Family Engagement: LCAP Staff Survey The percentage of staff who responded favorably to the question: "My school encourages parental involvement (engagement events, volunteerism, etc.)."
+The percentage of staff who responded favorably to the question: ""My school encourages parental involvement (engagement events, volunteerism, etc.)."